+4.1.1 There are four types of navigational warnings: NAVAREA warnings, Sub-area warnings, coastal warnings and local warnings.
+The WWNWS guidance and coordination are involved with only three of them:

+- .1 NAVAREA warnings; - .2 Sub-area warnings; and

+.3 Coastal warnings.

-- 4.1.1 There are four types of navigational warnings: NAVAREA warnings, Sub-Area warnings, coastal warnings and local warnings.
-The WWNWS guidance and co-ordination are involved with only three of them: - .1 NAVAREA warnings; - .2 Sub-Area warnings; and - .3 coastal warnings. - 4.1.2 Navigational warnings shall remain in force until cancelled by the originating coordinator.
-Navigational warnings should be broadcast for as long as the information is valid; however, if they are readily available to mariners by other official means, for example in Notices to Mariners, then after a period of six weeks they may no longer be broadcast. - 4.1.3 The minimum information in a navigational warning which a mariner requires is "hazard" and "position".
+4.1.2 Navigational warnings should remain in force until cancelled by the originating coordinator.
+Navigational warnings should be broadcast for as long as the information is valid; however, if they are readily available to mariners by other official means, for example in Notices to Mariners, then after a period of six weeks they may no longer be broadcast.

+4.1.3 The minimum information in a navigational warning which a mariner requires is "hazard" and "position".
 It is usual, however, to include sufficient extra detail to allow some freedom of action in the vicinity of the hazard.
-This means that the message should give enough extra data for the mariner to be able to recognize the hazard and assess its effect upon their navigation. - 4.1.4 If known, the duration of the event causing a navigational warning should be given in the text. - 4.1.5 Some of the subjects for navigational warnings listed in paragraph 4.2.1.3 (e.g., drifting ice and tsunami warnings) may also be suitable for promulgation as METAREA forecasts or warnings.
-In this event, appropriate co-ordination between the relevant NAVAREA and METAREA Co-ordinator must occur.
+This means that the message should give enough extra data for the mariner to be able to recognize the hazard and assess its effect upon their navigation.

+4.1.4 If known, the duration of the event causing a navigational warning should be given in the text.

+4.1.5 Some of the subjects for navigational warnings listed in paragraph 4.2.1.3 (e.g. drifting ice and tsunami warnings) may also be suitable for inclusion as METAREA warnings or forecasts.
+In this event, appropriate coordination between the relevant NAVAREA and METAREA Coordinator should occur.

-4.2 The four types of navigational warnings are:
+4.2 The four types of navigational warnings